 When they return to their breeding habitats in early March, male Red-winged Blackbirds have one goal – to claim the largest and best territory and defend it from rival males.
 Males will typically return to their former territories each year.
 An average male territory size is 2,000 square meters, or approximately 0.5 acres.
 Males defend their territories by singing, fluffing plumage, spreading their tail, and raising their shoulders to display their red patches.

 Red-winged Blackbirds are one of the most abundant bird species across North America.
 A small percentage of the population overwinter in Southern Wisconsin, though the majority migrate further south in winter to areas where they can flock together and feed on leftover grain in fields.
 In spring they return to their nesting habitats.
 Red-winged Blackbirds breed in wetland areas such as marshes or sedge meadows, as well as in crop fields.
-The females build their nest low to the ground or water within the vertical shoots of marsh vegetation, shrubs, or trees.
+The females build their nests low to the ground or water within the vertical shoots of marsh vegetation, shrubs, or trees.
 The intricate nests are weaved in between stems on plants such as cattails.

 The Appearance of Females